 Your Smithsonian Journeys Experts and travel directors are required to adhere to the same health and safety protocols as outlined for guests.
 Tour staff will also receive additional training on health and safety measures to support you during your tour.

 All transportation vehicles will be cleaned, and all surfaces sanitized prior to your arrival each day throughout the tour.

 Accommodations and Meals

 All hotels and lodges utilized have agreed to implement enhanced cleaning procedures, with a particular focus on guest rooms and high impact areas such as check-in desks, lobby areas, elevators, restaurants and fitness centers.
-While specific measures may vary by destination, we will use only establishments that have implemented and maintain a high level of sanitation and cleanliness.
-We will select restaurants that also meet our cleaning and sanitation requirements and provide an appropriate degree of physical distancing.
-We will eliminate self-serve buffet service and offer in-room dining options, where possible.
+While specific measures may vary by destination, we will use only establishments that have agreed to maintain a high level of sanitation and cleanliness.
+We will select restaurants that also meet our cleaning and sanitation requirements.

 Group Activities and Independent Time

 Smithsonian Journeys is dedicated to providing our travelers with high quality group travel experiences.
 During this unique time, the structure and style of some of your excursions and activities may be altered to ensure your safety and well-being.
 These can include the timing and location of lectures, group excursions, meals and receptions.
 Detailed information will be outlined in your pre-tour documents.